Deltares/hydromt/docs/dev/plugin-quickstart.rst

 The template itself is located at `https://github.com/Deltares/hydromt-plugin-template <https://github.com/Deltares/hydromt-plugin-template>`_.

 This cookiecutter template contains:
-  - classic HydroMT folder structure.
+  - classic HydroMT folder structure (see below).
   - minimum definition of a new HydroMT plugin sub-model class and entrypoint registry.
   - working pyproject.toml to install and publish your plugin python package.
   - working minimum tests including GitHub workflow.